msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

         - document stores
         - wide-column(2-d key value store)
       - Horizontal scaling is possible using data partitioning
-      - provides BASE(basically available, Soft state, eventual consistency) semantics
+      - provides BASE(Basically Available, Soft state, Eventual consistency) semantics
         - data is distributed
         - hence, first data is distributed to current node and then to all other nodes i.e. soft state
         - soft state: we don't know if the data is most recent or waiting to be updated